bfxdev/Arduino/ArduinoStructure/README.md

 In this section we look at the path where the Arduino IDE is installed.
 We will reference to it as `ARDUINO_IDE_PATH`, located at:

-- `C:\Program Files (x86)\Arduino` for a standard Windows installation or `/Applications/Arduino.app` under macOS
+- `C:\Program Files (x86)\Arduino` for a standard Windows installation
+- `C:\Program Files\WindowsApps\ArduinoLLC.ArduinoIDE_xxxxxxx` for a Windows installation from the Microsoft Store
+- `/Applications/Arduino.app` under macOS
 - The folder where it was de-compressed in case of:
   - Portable installation
-  - Standard installation into a folder, without administrator rights
+  - User-defined installation into a folder without administrator rights
+  - Linux installation (the installer just creates a link to the main executable)

 Under this folder, we will find the default boards, libraries and tools: